- General Questions

 How will the decision to move the University Commencement Ceremony indoors, due to severe weather, affect the undergraduate diploma ceremonies that are held that afternoon?

 The college/school and department undergraduate diploma ceremonies are conducted in covered areas, so they will go forward unless there is a severe weather emergency.
-If the University Commencement Ceremony is delayed by as much as an hour, the undergraduate diploma ceremonies should not be delayed with their 2:00 p.m. start time.
+If the University Commencement Ceremony is delayed by as much as an hour, the undergraduate diploma ceremonies should not be delayed with their afternoon start time.
 If severe weather has affected the Sunday morning ceremony, an announcement will be made at the University Commencement Ceremony concerning any changes to the times or locations of the college/school and department undergraduate diploma ceremonies.

 If it is raining for the University Commencement Ceremony in the Stadium, can guests, graduates, or faculty use umbrellas?

 Umbrellas are permitted, although discouraged.
 Faculty and graduates will be issued rain ponchos at their assembly location if rain is expected during the Procession or the Ceremony.
 It is also acceptable for each participant to wear their personal rain gear.
 Guests should come prepared should rain be in the forecast and to use personal rain gear.
 For those guests who wish to view a live broadcast of the ceremony indoors, seating will be available in DeBartolo classroom building, and also in other classroom buildings as announced.

 When should I arrive for the Commencement Mass on Saturday?